StrangeBeeCorp/docs/docs/includes/notifications-variables.md

 !!! note "Available variables"
     You can use variables in certain fields by selecting **Add variable**.
-Refer to the [Variable Usage Examples](/thehive/user-guides/organization/configure-organization/manage-notifications/variable-usage-examples/) topic for detailed examples.
+TheHive variables use [Mustache syntax](https://mustache.github.io/){target=_blank}, extended with Handlebars helpers.
+Refer to [Variable Usage Examples](/thehive/user-guides/organization/configure-organization/manage-notifications/variable-usage-examples/) for detailed examples.